 Before I go any further, though, can I just pause quickly and pour one out for a true visionary, artist, and my favorite designer: Alexander McQueen.
 Godspeed, sir.
 Heaven’s going to be a hell of a lot better dressed now, that’s for sure.

 Anyway, back to the v. important topic of Sweet Valley High.
 It’s been a big week for the kids at SVH!
 The publishing staff at St. Martin’s just announced that the SVH series will be re-released.
 (They tried this about 5 years ago, but never got past Dear Sister.)
 That means that all of you out there who’ve been reading these reviews will now be able to buy these books for yourself!
 And then proceed to get totally smashed!
-(If you need a refresher of the drinking game rules, you can find them here.)
+Speaking of:

 Sweet Valley High 11: Too Good To Be True